NorthStarUAS/ImageAnalysis/scripts/README.md

   SIFT seems like the best quality detector (and feature descriptor) over all.
 It seems to produce the most consistent overall results.
+  Recommend controlling number of features by scaling the image.
+For a DJI Phantom 4 camera, 40-50% scaling is a good starting point.
-  Recommend 30000 sift features per image.
-Generally more is better here if your computer resources can support it.
+  Generally more features are better here if your computer resources can support it.

-  If you aren't getting as many features as you ask for, consider a larger scale factor.
+  If you aren't getting as many features as you like, consider a larger scale factor.

   ## ORB